Test your Policies here

 Choose your Policies

-Feel free to choose any of the policies you would like to see implemented.
+Feel free to choose any of the policies you would like to see implemented in the country selected below:

 Health authority accountability & strengths of influenza programHealth authority accountability & strengths of the program